Alan Shatter: Minister for Defence (2011–2014)

 Shatter implemented substantial reform in the Department of Defence and restructured the Irish Defence Forces.
-He is a strong supporter of the Irish Defence Forces participation in international peacekeeping and humanitarian engagements.
+During the financial crises resulting from the banking collapse, when Ireland was under the supervision of the Troika, Shatter successfully fought to ensure the defence forces had adequate finance to maintain a strength of 9,500 and resisted pressure to reduce the numbers to 7,500.
+Between 2011 and 2014, he ensured new members continued to be recruited to the army, navy and air corps.
+He is a strong supporter of the Irish Defence Forces' participation in international peacekeeping and humanitarian engagements.
 As a member of the Irish Parliament and as Minister on many occasions, he visited Irish troops participating in UN missions in the Middle East.
 Under his watch contracts were signed for the acquisition of 2 new naval vessels with an option to purchase a third.
 All three naval vessels are now part of the Irish naval service and have been actively engaged in recent years in rescuing from drowning refugees in the Mediterranean attempting to enter Europe.
-As Minister for Defence, he enacted legislation to grant a pardon and an amnesty to members of the Irish defence forces who deserted during World War 2 to fight on the allied side against Nazi Germany and gave a state apology for their post war treatment by the Irish State.
+As Minister for Defence, he enacted legislation to grant a pardon and an amnesty to members of the Irish defence forces who deserted during World War 2 to fight on the allied side against Nazi Germany and gave a state apology for their post-war treatment by the Irish State.